Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

  sudo apt-get update
 ```

-Now the environment is ready to install the docker engine.
+**Now the environment is ready to install the docker engine.**

-**The docker engine is very important in order to run panduza**

-Use the following command :
+Use the following command, this will install the packages you will need to run the platform :

 ```bash
  sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

-If you want to have more info about how to install docker, I recommend you to check the following site :
+**If you want to have more info about how to install docker, I recommend you to check the following site :**

 ```bash
  https://docs.docker.com/engine/install/ubuntu/
 ```

 **You might have permission issues if you try to build a docker image**.
-To resolve this issue, I recommend you running the following commands :
+To resolve this issue, I recommend you to run the following commands :

 ```bash
   sudo groupadd docker